-In addition, Giustina Resources also purchased 55 acres of ancient forest with trees up to 500 years old (see story and pictures below) in the headwaters of North Fork Quartz Creek also in the McKenzie River watershed.
+In addition, Giustina Resources also acquired 55 acres of Common School Fund Land that contained ancient forest with trees up to 500 years old (see story and pictures below) in the headwaters of North Fork Quartz Creek also in the McKenzie River watershed.

 I was astounded by the size and age of the tree corpses I witnessed stacked at the Giustina log yard.